unit-io/unitdb/README.md

 ### Writing to a database

 #### Store a message
 Use DB.Put() to store message to a topic or use DB.PutEntry() to store message entry to a topic.
 DB.PutEntry() allows client to specify ID and Contract parameters.
-See topic isolation section for more detail.

 ```